 This post may contain affiliate links to items I love, and I am confident you will too!
 All opinions are my own, however, I may receive a small commission on purchases.
 As an Amazon Associate I earn from qualifying purchases.
 For any health advice I give on nutrition and weight loss, make sure you check with your doctor, as I am not a health professional.

 We decided to focus on homeschooling our boys because we travel frequently, and we really enjoy being a part of their learning and education.
-My four-year-old (in 2 weeks!!) has shown a great interest in learning to read, sound out letters and spelling.
+My four-year-old (in 2 weeks!!) has shown a great interest in learning to read, sound out letters, and spelling.
 His mind is working so fast, and he’s really picking up on things.
-I have a 3-part technique that I am using to teach him letters, sounds and sound combinations.
+I have a 3-part technique that I am using to teach him letters, sounds, and sound combinations.
 I’ve also added a new post, My Small-Space Learning Corner for Home Schooling.

 It’s our little learning space, and I go over what I have and where.
 I also wrote about preschool curriculum, to help guide you on what to teach if you are doing preschool at home.

-The cool thing about the DVD set, is the method they use to teach.
+The cool thing about the DVD set is the method they use to teach.
 They focus more on the phonetic method of learning to sound out words.
 I like this type for a basic understanding of how to create words and figure out words, rather than memorization.
 There are a few different options for teaching children to read.
-My First Bobs Books: Pre-Reading Skills is another popular tool that I am looking into adding in when we are done with our current books that also focuses on sounds and word creation.
+My First Bobs Books: Pre-Reading Skills is another popular tool that I am looking into adding in when we are done with our current books that also focus on sounds and word creation.

-Second, I Use The Reading Lesson: Teach Your Child To Read in 20 Easy Lessons .
+Second, I Use The Reading Lesson: Teach Your Child To Read in 20 Easy Lessons

 The LeapFrog series goes through the basic sounds of “at” which corresponds directly with the reading book I ordered from Amazon called, The Reading Lesson: Teach Your Child To Read in 20 Easy Lessons.
 One of the first sound combinations we are working with is “at.”
-This is actually a workbook we go through and follow the directions to match letters to sounds, connect words and sound things out.
+This is actually a workbook we go through and follow the directions to match letters to sounds, connect words, and sound things out.
 Following directions and focusing on connections is a big part of these lessons, which is why I really like this book.
 It corresponds perfectly with our Leap Frog videos in the car!

 I found them online via Instagram, and I got in touch with Carrie the owner.
 She sent the toolkit for a review, and I loved it!
-The sight words have been super fun, and the kit itself if very minimal, with the basics and not a lot of clutter.
+The sight words have been super fun, and the kit itself is very minimal, with the basics and not a lot of clutter.
 The curriculum gives you a full plan to make sure your little one is ready for Kindergarten.
 You can get more details in this post.

 9 Comments

-1. I love the Boxcar Children!
+I love the Boxcar Children!
 It was my favorite series growing up and I know my boys will like it too.
 We’re currently reading a different series about vikings, my almost 4yo has a hard time sitting still but he does sit pretty well for it, sometimes I let them color while they listen, but I find that they get to involved in the coloring and can’t focus on the story.

 Leapfrog is a favorite here too.